PlayerVMachine/pandoc-preview.vim/README.md

 Introduction
 ------------

-[pandoc-preview.vim](http://github.com/yulan6248/pandoc-preview.vim) is just a minimalistic plugin that I use personally for previewing pandoc.
+[pandoc-preview.vim](http://github.com/yulan6248/pandoc-preview.vim) is just a minimalistic plugin that I use personally for previewing pandoc made by lingnand.
 There are two commands that come with the plugin:

 * `PandocPreview`: compile the pdf file and launch it with the configured pdf reader; after that each time the file is written the pdf will be updated
 * `PandocCompile`: compile the pdf file only